Introduction | Ancient Greek Ethics | Normative Ethics | Meta-Ethics | Descriptive Ethics | Applied Ethics | Major Doctrines

 - Altruism, which prescribes that an individual take actions that have the best consequences for everyone except for himself, according to Auguste Comte's dictum, "Live for others".
 Thus, individuals have a moral obligation to help, serve or benefit others, if necessary at the sacrifice of self-interest.

-- Rule Consequentialism, which is a theory (sometimes seen as an attempt to reconcile Consequentialism and Deontology), that moral behaviour involves following certain rules, but that those rules should be chosen based on the consequences that the selection of those rules have.
+- Rule Consequentialism, which is a theory (sometimes seen as an attempt to reconcile Consequentialism and Deontology), that moral behavior involves following certain rules, but that those rules should be chosen based on the consequences that the selection of those rules have.

 - Negative Consequentialism, which focuses on minimizing bad consequences rather than promoting good consequences.
 This may actually require active intervention (to prevent harm from being done), or may only require passive avoidance of bad outcomes.